jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-18-kafka-development-with-docker-part-2/index.md

   - Docker
   - Kpow
   - kafka-ui
-authors:
-  - JaehyeonKim
-images: []
 description: Kafka management apps compared for local development, covering IAM access control and integration with MSK Connect and Glue Schema Registry.
 ---

-In the previous post, I illustrated how to create a topic and to produce/consume messages using the command utilities provided by Apache Kafka.
-It is not convenient, however, for example, when you consume serialised messages where their schemas are stored in a schema registry.
+The command utilities provided by Apache Kafka are not convenient, for example, when you consume serialised messages where their schemas are stored in a schema registry.
+In the previous post, I illustrated how to create a topic and to produce/consume messages using those utilities.
 Also, the utilities don't support to browse or manage related resources such as connectors and schemas.
 Therefore, a Kafka management app can be a good companion for development, which helps monitor and manage resources on an easy-to-use user interface.
 An app can be more useful if it supports features that are desirable for Kafka development on AWS.
 Those features cover [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html) of [Amazon MSK](https://aws.amazon.com/msk/) and integration with [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/) and [AWS Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html).
 In this post, I'll introduce several management apps that meet those requirements.

 * [Part 1 Cluster Setup](/blog/2023-05-04-kafka-development-with-docker-part-1)
 * [Part 2 Management App](#) (this post)